-In the event that an accident causes temporary disability, the insurance shall pay a per diem sum in proportion to the loss of working capacity, starting four weeks after the accident occurred and lasting until the employee is fit for work or until a disability assessment has been made but shall not be made for more than 37 weeks.
+In the event that an accident causes temporary disability, the insurance shall pay a per diem sum in proportion to the loss of working capacity, starting four weeks after the accident occurred and lasting until the employee is fit for work or until a disability assessment has been made, though not longer than 37 weeks.

-Per diem payments for temporary disability are ISK 37,977 per week.
+Per diem payments for temporary disability are ISK 40,949 per week.
 If the employee is able to work to some extent, the per diem payments shall be paid proportionately.